 This surface has been discovered by Scherk in 1835 and has the property that it locally minimizes area.
 To make this more clear, imagine the surface on the left is rigid and cut out a small patch, then the patch you have has the smallest area with the given border.
 In other words, if you keep the curve at the border fixed, bending the interior of your patch will only increase its area.
 Surfaces with this property are called minimal surfaces.

 Soap films also have that property!
 If you dip a wire frame (make it crooked!) into a soapy solution, the soap film you see is the surface that has minimal area among all the surfaces that span the wire.
-Here is a link to a couple of beautiful pictures and a recipe for your own soap solution with corn syrup.

 Take a point on a surface (imagine the surface to be an apple or, more challenging, a pear), there is a direction that comes straight out of the surface at that point, this called the normal direction.
 We now make cuts of the surface (your apple or pear) with planes that contain the normal direction.
 Every cut gives a curve, every curve has a curvature, which measures how tight the curve is.Minimal surfaces have mean curvature equal to zero.
 Roughly speaking, at a given point, all the curvatures average out to zero.

-In the picture to the right, we have two cuts (don't pay attention to the skimming cut of the tangent plane): one that gives a curve upward and one that gives a curve downward.
+|In the picture to the right, we have two cuts (don't pay attention to the skimming cut of the tangent plane): one that gives a curve upward and one that gives a curve downward.
 The curvature of these two will have opposite sign (which one is positive and which one is negative is just a matter of convention: you choose).
 The mean curvature is the average of the largest curvature and the smallest curvature of all the possible cuts.
 If the mean curvature is zero, you have a minimal surface.